 Destructiveness and Hyperactivity

-Watch What To Expect From German Shorthaired Pointers
+Watch a Video of What To Expect From German Shorthaired Pointers

 Watch your Cats